ftylitak/qzxing/README.md

 After testing, it seems that QTextCodec, if used through core5compat in Qt 6, it does not support many of the encoding that it did in Qt 5 (for instance, Shift-JIS encoding).
 To avoid the dependency of an extra module (that also does not work as supposed to), QTextCodec has been replaced by [QStringDecoder](https://doc.qt.io/qt-6/qstringdecoder.html) only when building for Qt 6.
 If QZXing if build for Qt 5, QTextCodec is used as it was.

-## Multimedia (Video / Camera)

-Qt Multimedia modules that includes the Camera item for QML and Video related operations for frame manipulation and live decoding are not supported in Qt 6 for the moment.
-To my knowledge, there is no specific replacement for this absent modules and I hope they get re-supported for Qt 6.

-Thus, if building for Qt 5, everything works fine.
-If trying to used **qzxing_multimedia** configuration in your **pro** file, the project will fail (example: [QZXingLive](https://github.com/ftylitak/qzxing/tree/master/examples/QZXingLive) project).

 <a name="contact"></a>